New bus facilities ready in time for opening of Herndon Metro Station - NewsBreak

 BREAKING: Shots reportedly fired outside Hutchinson Elementary School in Herndon

-A man allegedly fired gunshots outside Hutchinson Elementary School near Herndon before fleeing police and getting into a crash on the Dulles Toll Road.
-Fairfax County police officers were called to the school for a report of shots being fired into the air around 4:09 p.m. today, according to Fairfax County Police Department Lt.
-Dan Spital.
+Fairfax County police car lights flashing (file photo) A man allegedly fired gunshots outside Hutchinson Elementary School near Herndon before fleeing police and getting into a crash on the Dulles Toll Road.
+Fairfax County police officers were called to the school for a report of shots being fired into the...

 Shell gas station robbed at knifepoint in Woodbridge, Prince William police investigating